mikebronner/laravel-sign-in-with-apple/readme.md

 ## Outstanding Issues
 The following are issues that still need to be resolved with the service.
 These are likely at least in part something Apple needs to address:

-- `name` property is not being returned by Apple.
+- user's `name` property is not being returned by Apple (the email address is).
 - user is prompted at each login for details.

+The implementation seems to no be quite finalized by Apple yet, as things are in flux from day-to-day. **Please consider this package to be in an experimental stage at this point.**

 ## Installation